 - Are manufacturing employees fearful or hungry for the changes digital technology brings to their everyday jobs?

-View the research results, then contact us.
-If your digital transition feels as sluggish as a bear headed into hibernation, we can help.
+Contact us if your digital transition feels as sluggish as a bear headed into hibernation: we can help.

 1Research conducted by Vanson Bourne on behalf of Sungard Availability Services and questioned IT decision makers (715) and wider business employees (1400) from across the US, Canada, UK, France, Sweden and Ireland.